-The Banking Act also provides that the UK as a last resort, after having assessed and used the resolution tools set out above to the maximum extent practicable whilst maintaining financial stability, and where certain other mandatory conditions of the Banking Act have been satisfied, may provide extraordinary public financial support through additional financial stabilisation tools.
+The Banking Act also provides that the UK as a last resort, after having assessed and used the Stabilisation Options to the maximum extent practicable whilst maintaining financial stability, and where certain other mandatory conditions of the Banking Act have been satisfied, may provide extraordinary public financial support through additional financial stabilisation tools.
 These consist of the public equity support and temporary public ownership tools.
 There can be no assurance that investors in any Notes will benefit from such last resort support even if it were provided.